A construction of Frobenius manifolds from stability conditions: Infinite-dimensional Frobenius type structures

 We start by briefly recalling the categorical setup described e.g.\ in \cite[Section 7]{bridsmith}.
 Let $\D$ be a $\C$-linear triangulated category of finite type.
 Following \cite{bridsmith} in this paper we always assume that \begin{enumerate} \item[$\bullet$] $\D$ admits a bounded t-structure whose heart $\A \subset \D$ is a finite abelian category, with $n$ distinct simple objects up to isomorphism; \item[$\bullet$] $\D$ is $\cy$, that is for all $A, B \in \D$ there are functorial isomorphisms

 \end{enumerate} The finiteness condition is especially restrictive.
-It implies that the Grothendieck group $K(\D)$ (generated by isomorphism classes of objects modulo the relations given by exact triangles) is isomorphic to $\Z^n$. \begin{definition} The Euler form on $K(\D)$ is defined by
+It implies that the Grothe\-dieck group $K(\D)$ (generated by isomorphism classes of objects modulo the relations given by exact triangles) is isomorphic to $\Z^n$. \begin{definition} The Euler form on $K(\D)$ is defined by

-By the $\cy$ condition this is a skew-symmetric bilinear form on $K(\D)$. \end{definition} To a category $\D$ as above with a fixed heart $\A\subset \D$ of finite length one can associate a quiver. \begin{definition} Let $\A \subset \D$ be a finite heart.
+By the $\cy$ condition this is a skew-symmetric bilinear form on $K(\D)$. \end{definition} One can associate a quiver to a category $\D$ as above with a fixed finite heart $\A\subset \D$. \begin{definition} Let $\A \subset \D$ be a finite heart.
 We define a quiver $Q(\A)$ given by \begin{enumerate} \item[$\bullet$] the set of vertices is the set of isomorphism classes of simples $S_i \in \A$; \item[$\bullet$] there are $n_{ij} = \ext^1_{\A}(S_i, S_j)$ arrows between the vertices $i$ and $j$. \end{enumerate} \end{definition} The main point is that, fixing a choice of potential, one can essentially reverse this construction. \begin{thm}[{\cite[Theorem 7.2]{bridsmith}}] Let $(Q, W)$ be a quiver with reduced potential.
 Then one can construct a $\C$-linear, finite type $\cy$ category $\D(Q, W)$, and a finite heart $\A = \A(Q, W) \subset \D(Q, W)$, such that the associated quiver $Q(\A)$ is isomorphic to $Q$.
-In particular the simple objects of $\A$ are in natural bijection with vertices of $Q$, and the extension spaces between them are based by the arrows in $Q$. \end{thm} In the rest of this paper we write $\A$ for a category $\A(Q, W)$, with its natural embedding
+In particular the simple objects of $\A$ are in natural bijection with vertices of $Q$, and the arrows of $Q$ give bases for the extension spaces between them. \end{thm} In the rest of this paper we write $\A$ for a category $\A(Q, W)$, with its natural embedding

 In particular the natural inclusion of Grothendieck groups $K(\A) \hookrightarrow K(\D)$ is an isomorphism.
 So $K(\A)$ is the lattice generated by the classes of simples $[S_i], i = 1, \ldots, n$.

 \begin{definition} The effective cone $K(\A)_{> 0} \subset K(\A)$ is the submonoid generated by the classes of simples $[S_i], i = 1, \ldots, n$.
 Equivalently it is the submonoid of $K(\A)$ generated by classes of nonzero objects. \end{definition}